KesslerWilliams is the criminal defense law firm you need to succeed in the courtroom.

 What consequences may I face if my spouse, significant other or other household member has taken out an order of protection against me?

 Even before a protection hearing, you will be barred from all direct forms of communication with, and surveillance of, the person who took out the order against you.
 You may be unable to maintain contact with your minor children.
-If you violate the terms, you may be charged with a class A misdemeanor or, if it is a repeat offense, a class E felony.
+If you violate the terms, you may be charged with a Class A misdemeanor or, if it is a repeat offense, a Class E felony.
 If you are not a U.S. citizen, law enforcement officials may report your case to immigration authorities, too.

 I have experienced threats and/or acts of sexual violence by my spouse or domestic partner.
 What protections can I get in an order of protection due to domestic violence?